romanzipp/PHP-CS-Fixer-Config/README.md

 composer require romanzipp/php-cs-fixer-config --dev
 ```

-**Notice**: You also need to [install the PHP-CS-Fixer package](https://github.com/FriendsOfPHP/PHP-CS-Fixer#installation) itself if you need a local installation with executable in you `vendor/bin` folder.
+**Notice**: You also need to [install the PHP-CS-Fixer package](https://github.com/FriendsOfPHP/PHP-CS-Fixer#installation) itself if you need a local installation with executable in your `vendor/bin` folder.

 ## Usage